Components

 Hide on Click

 Popups are used mainly to embed video content.
 By default, clicking on the empty or body area outside the video container will hide the video popup window.
-If you want to remove that ability, simply add a class popupContent on your content element:
+If you want to remove that ability, simply add a class popupContent

 <div class="popup" data-popup-id="unique-id">